hanabi/hanabi.github.io/Beginners.md

 ### Prompts

-* Imagine that you have a card in your hand that has a clue on it, but the full identity of the card is currently unknown.
-In this situation, you are supposed to just keep the card in your hand and continue to discard unclued cards.
-* Now imagine that someone gives a *Play Clue* to a card that is one-away from being playable and the "in-between" card matches the clued card in your hand.
-Even though the clue happened to an entirely different player, the clue was a message to YOU that you should play the clued card.
-This is called a *Prompt* because it is "prompting" you to play a card that you would have otherwise held on to.
 * For example, in a 3-player game:
   * All the 2's have been played on the stacks.
+  * Bob has a clued red card in his hand, but the full identity of the card is still unknown to him.
+In this situation, he knows he is supposed to just keep the card in his hand and continue to discard unclued cards.
   * Alice clues a red 4 in Cathy's hand as a *Play Clue*.
-  * Bob has a card in his hand with a red clue on it, but no number information.
+  * Bob sees that red 4 is currently unplayable, since the red 3 is not played yet.
+Thus, this clue implies that someone has the red 3.
-  * Since Bob can see that the red 4 is supposed to play right now, he must have the red 3.
-So the unknown red card in his hand must be red 3, and he can safely play it.
+  * Bob does not see a red 3 clued in anyone else's hand.
+So, Alice must be promising him that his unknown red card is red 3 and that he can safely play it.
+* In this way, clues can deliver messages to an entirely different player than the person who actually received the clue.
+* We call this move a *Prompt* because it is "prompting" a player to play a card that they would have otherwise held on to for a while longer.
 * If a player is *Prompted* and there are multiple cards in the hand that the *Prompt* could apply to, they should play the left-most.
 For example, in a 3-player game:
   * Similar to the last example, Bob is *Prompted* for a red 3.
   * Bob has three different cards clued as red in slots 2, 3, and 4.
   * Since all 3 cards are equally likely to be red 3, Bob should choose to play the slot 2 card as red 3 since it is the left-most.
 * If a player is *Prompted* and they play the left-most card and it was not the matching card, then they should continue playing clued cards from left to right until they find the matching card.
 (They are promised that they have the matching card somewhere in their hand.)
-* In multi-color variants, *Prompts* apply to the card with the most positive information.
-For example, in a 3-player game:
-  * Similar to the last example, Bob is *Prompted* for a red 3.
-  * In slot 1, Bob has a card with only a red clue on it.
-  * In slot 2, Bob has a card with a red clue and a 3 clue on it.
-  * Since slot 2 has more positive information, Bob should choose to play slot 2 as red 3.

 ### Finesses